-Ease of use may not seem like a big deal because once you know how to use something, it won't seem that hard, and after you use it for a while it can feel intuitive even if it isn't.
+Ease of use may not seem like a big deal because once you know how to use something, it won't seem that hard, and after you use it for a while, it can feel intuitive even if it isn't.
 However, with this type of product, there can be a learning curve depending on what kind you choose and how many features it has.
-While the dedicated monitors were plug in and go options that even grandma can manage, some of them took a little more skill to navigate and learn.
+While the dedicated monitors were plug in and go options that even Grandma can manage, some of them took a little more skill to navigate and learn.
 The Wi-Fi options, on the other hand, do require some knowledge of technology and the way apps work.
 With all of them, you will need to set up the camera with your computer or another device, and you will need to set up an account and be able to manage things like Wi-Fi passwords and various settings inside the application.
 While this may seem like no big deal to some parents, it could be challenging for those that are less tech-savvy.

 Testing battery life for all the monitors was for the parent device only.
 While some of the dedicated options have a battery in the camera in the event of a power outage, most do not, and they are not intended for use as an all-night option.
-So while we would support a cordless camera for monitoring baby, due to safety concerns with babies and strangulation hazards, none of the products in our review offer this.
+So while we would support a cordless camera for monitoring a baby, due to safety concerns with babies and strangulation hazards, none of the products in our review offer this.

-For the parent devices of dedicated monitors, the battery life ranged anywhere between 6.75 and 12.75 hours.
+For the parent devices of dedicated monitors, the battery life ranged anywhere between 6.75 and 12.25 hours.
 The Wi-Fi options are harder to gauge given that the battery life depends on the kind of device used, whether or not it is being used for other applications simultaneously, and how old the battery is in the device.
 In general, however, we feel it is relatively safe to say that most will work longer than the best dedicated monitor battery if the device is dedicated for use with the monitor only and is not running other applications simultaneously.

 The dedicated monitors did not score as well as the Wi-Fi products for features.
 It isn't that they don't have features, it's just that they don't offer as many, don't have features that make the camera easier to use or the features they have don't work that well.
 All of the dedicated monitors have 2-way communication, but they all also can only be viewed on the parent device that comes with the monitor.
 Some offer temperature sensors and lullabies, but most of them don't provide motion detection or great zoom.
 The highest score for features for the traditional video products was 5 of 10.
 Two monitors managed to earn the 5 rating, with the Infant Optics DXR-8 being the highest ranked overall with a feature score of 5.
 However, this monitor did not score well overall, or in key metrics, we think are essential for a good video monitor.
 So despite having a high score for features, we still would not recommend this monitor to a friend.

 Features are important, but we encourage you to consider which features you think you will realistically use and which sound like fun in theory, but probably won't happen in practice.
 Many of the monitors carry a higher price tag and justify the price with the addition of features parents are unlikely to use in real life.
 Features like alarm clocks for feeding schedules, and alerts for low humidity might feel like something you should consider, but in practice, sound activation and quality images are more useful.
 In fact, more features often translate to being more difficult to use, and many of the features are novelty functions that most parents stop using over time.
-A good example of this is the Philips Avent SCD630 with an ease of use score of 8, but a features score of only 4.
+An excellent example of this is the Philips Avent SCD630 with an ease of use score of 8, but a features score of only 4.
 Try not to fall for the propaganda of bells and whistles that you might only use for the first few weeks.
 In the end, what you want is a good monitor with great sound and video quality.

 Sound Activation Vs. Notifications and Alerts